beast-dev/doc/tutorials/workshop_discrete_diffusion/workshop_discrete_diffusion.md

 	TX3545_2004.5	Tb	Texas
 ```

+After clicking `OK` and `Yes` in the following window.

+{% include image.html file="2_importTraitsCreatePartitions.png" width="80%" prefix=root_url %}

-After clicking `OK`, select the host trait and click on `create partition from trait..`.
-This new partition will be shown under the `Partitions` tab.
-Do the same for the location trait (state), resulting in three partitions in the `Partitions` tab:
+Then, select both the host and state traits, click on `New partition for each trait` and click `OK`.

+These new partitions will be shown under the `Partitions` tab, resulting in three partitions in the `Partitions` tab:

 {% include image.html file="08_traitPartitions.png" prefix=root_url %}